843.428.8734 Menu

 • Conventional dentures rest on the gums, secured with a mild adhesive, but still prone to slipping while eating or speaking.
 Implant-supported dentures, on the other hand, remain firmly in place through all everyday functions.

-Because the ability of your bones to heal is crucial to this procedure, non-smokers make the best candidates.
-Smokers should refrain from smoking for a period to ensure proper healing.
+• Good Healing Ability: Since bone healing is crucial to implant success, non-smokers typically make the best candidates.
+Smokers should plan to refrain from smoking before and after the procedure to ensure proper healing.

-Dental implants in Charleston, SC require two surgeries.
+Our dental implants in Charleston require two surgeries.
 During the first surgery, a local anesthetic is applied before a small incision is made in the gums, exposing the jawbone.
 A pilot hole is drilled into the bone, and the threaded dental implant is inserted.
 Next, the gum is stitched closed over the implant.

 Over the next three to six months, the dental implant and bone will become fused in a process called osseointegration.
 Once this process is complete, you will return for a second surgery.
 Once again, your surgeon will administer a local anesthetic before placing a small incision in the gums to expose the implant.
 A special abutment is placed on the implant, which will serve as the connection point to your restoration.